-As part of our commitment to quality services, we aim to provide a reliable and quick repair service to our tenants.
+As part of our commitment to quality services, we aim to provide a reliable and quick repair service for our tenants.

 This section tells you about the repairs service and explains our responsibilities as the service provider, as well as your responsibilities as a tenant.